itssrokay/food-app/README.md

 # food-app
-This app is food ordering.
+This app is for ordering food.